Why Become a Certified Retirement Counselor® (CRC®) Professional?

 5 Reasons to Become a CRC®

-Reason #1: The CRC® is independently accredited by the National Commission for Certifying Agencies (NCCA).
+Reason #1: The CRC® is independently accredited by the National Commission for Certifying Agencies (NCCA)

 The CRC® is accredited by the National Commission for Certifying Agencies (NCCA).

 Achieving accreditation status is a rigorous process specific to the certification.
 It includes creating an up-to-date comprehensive retirement planning practice analysis, linking the practice analysis to a psychometrically valid and reliable assessment instrument/exam and meeting extremely detailed requirements in regard to governance, responsibility to stakeholders, exam process and recertification.
-As an accredited program, you can be assured that the CRC® has been evaluated by an independent group of experts to ensure the program is meeting best practice standards on an ongoing basis.
+As an accredited program, you can be assured that the Certified Retirement Counselor® has been evaluated by an independent group of experts to ensure the program is meeting best practice standards on an ongoing basis.
 An independently accredited retirement certification program with a holistic retirement planning curriculum can be at least one answer to helping advisors provide services under a duty of care standard in our new fiduciary world.

 Reason #2: The CRC® program was developed by professionals, for professionals and is continually kept up-to-date and relevant.